 The most important thing to do after completing these initial steps is to stay active.
 Don’t ghost!
 If you’re feeling overwhelmed, start small.
 Comment on 3 posts a day, or spend 15 mins every other day sending out connection requests to relevant people.
 Little and often is better than spending 5 hours on LinkedIn once every 6 months.

 Looking for someone to chat to about your posting strategy?
-Book a 1-1 LinkedIn strategy session with a member of The Grad Soc team today and get ready to smash it.
+Book a 1-1 LinkedIn strategy session with a member of The Grad Soc team today.